markghaida/markghaida/README.md

 <br>

 ## 🔭 I’m currently working on
-- A contracted B2B e-commerce platform using AWS Amplify, React, and Chakra-UI to service over 400 stores and their distributors.
+- Exploring Python deeper to add AI to Honeycomb, improving the recommendation algorithm for a search input
-- Using React/Next.js to develop a web application as well as React/Capacitor.js for a mobile application as an intern for a mental health startup called Whimser.
+- Using Google Search API to display similar sites to a located bookmark

 ## 🌱 I’m currently learning
-- TypeScript
+- Beautiful Soup (Python Webscraping framework)
 - Testing